 2. Gather your supplies

 You’ll need a selection of magazines, scissors, glue or tape, and a backing board.
 If you’re feeling fancy, add some markers, paints, or other embellishments.
-Start flipping through the magazines and tear out any images or words that speak to you.
+Start flipping through the magazines and tear out any imagery or words that speak to you.
 Don’t overthink it—go with your gut instinct.
-The goal here is to create a visual representation of the vibe you’re going for, so anything that resonates with you will work.
+The goal here is to develop a visual reflection of the vibe you’re going for, so anything that resonates with you will work.

 3. Arrange your images